 - threatening behaviour and harassment

-- vandalism / criminal damage
+- vandalism, criminal damage and graffiti

 - vehicle nuisance

 - animal nuisance

 - drug misuse / dealing

 - neighbours doing DIY or housework (at reasonable times of the day)